-No one should experience abuse, in person or online, because of how they look.
-Yet according to our research, seven in 10 people with a visible difference or disfigurement have experienced a hate crime.
+No one should experience abuse or discrimination because of how they look.
+Yet according to our most recent research, a third of people with a visible difference or disfigurement have experienced a hate crime.

-That’s why we launched the Visible Hate campaign – to bring an end to appearance-related hate crime and abuse.
+Through our Visible Hate campaign, we speak out to call for an end to appearance-related hate crimes, incidents and abuse.

 On this page, we discuss the abuse faced by many people with a visible difference.
 We explain what hate crimes and hate incidents are, and how to report them, plus how you can get involved in our campaign to help put an end to Visible Hate.

 Millions of people have watched our campaign film, raising awareness of appearance-related hate crime and abuse:

-- Over a quarter (28%) of people with a visible difference have experienced a hate crime (compared to 28%) in 2019.
+- A third of people (33%) with a visible difference have experienced a hate crime (compared to 28%) in 2019.

-Our campaign raises awareness about what hate crime and appearance-related abuse is and how to report it, along with calling for better legal protections for people with visible differences.
+Our latest campaign activity raises awareness about what hate crimes, incidents and appearance-related abuse are and how to report it.

 Have you, or someone you know, experienced abuse or harassment because of a visible difference?
 You don’t have to deal with these experiences alone.

-You can read about what a hate crime is, the difference between a hate crime and a hate incident, how to report it and where to get support, if you or someone you know experiences appearance-related hate crime or abuse.
+You can read about what a hate crime is, the difference between a hate crime and a hate incident, how to report it and where to get support, if you or someone you know experiences appearance-related hate.